-37. Dogs in Livestock Exchange
+39. Dogs in Livestock Exchange

-An owner or person in charge of a working dog must ensure that the dog is muzzled when working in the Hamilton Regional Livestock Exchange (saleyards).
+An owner or person in charge of a working dog must ensure that the dog is muzzled when working in the Hamilton Regional Livestock Exchange.

-38. Keeping of Bees
+40. Keeping of Bees

-- (1) A person must not, without a permit, keep or allow to be kept any beehive within a township area or on land zoned Residential 1, Low Density Residential or Township under the Southern Grampians Shire Council Planning Scheme. - (2) This clause does not apply where a planning permit has been obtained for the purposes of keeping bees for commercial purposes. - (3) In deciding whether to grant a permit to keep bees in a township area Council will take into consideration: - (a) whether the applicant is a registered bee keeper and keeps the hive in accordance with the Code of Practice for bee keeping; - (b) whether or not the location is a public place; - (c) the location and distance of the hives from the premises boundaries; - (d) the numbers and type of boxes to be kept on the premises; - (e) the likely nuisance or danger to any person;
+- (1) A person must not, without a permit, keep or allow to be kept any beehive within a township area or on land zoned residential 1, low density residential or township under the Southern Grampians Planning Scheme. - (2) This clause does not apply where a planning permit has been obtained for the purposes of keeping bees for commercial purposes. - (3) In deciding whether to grant a permit to keep bees in a township area Council will take into consideration: - (a) whether the applicant is a registered bee keeper and keeps the hive in accordance with the Apiary Code of Practice; - (b) whether or not the location is a public place;

-- (f) the availability and location of the hives to a permanent supply of water; - (g) the ability to protect surrounding premises by a screen that is impenetrable to bees and which forms a continuous barrier around the hives; - (h) whether the hives will comply with any requirements of the Department of Environment, Land, Water and Planning; - (i) the health or wellbeing of any person; and - (j) any other matter relevant to the circumstances associated with the application.
+- (c) the location and distance of the hives from the premises boundaries; - (d) the numbers and type of boxes to be kept on the premises; - (e) the likely nuisance or danger to any person; - (f) the availability and location of the hives to a permanent supply of water; - (g) the ability to protect surrounding premises by a screen that is impenetrable to bees and which forms a continuous barrier around the hives; - (h) whether the hives will comply with any requirements of the Department of Environment, Land, Water and Planning; - (i) the health or wellbeing of any person; and - (j) any other matter relevant to the circumstances associated with the application.

-39. Control of European Wasps
+41. Control of Wasps (Non-Native)

-Any owner or occupier of a property must destroy English, European or other nonnative wasps nesting on the property, and must comply with any direction to do so if specified by an Authorised Officer.
+The owner or occupier of a property must not allow or suffer english wasps or european wasps to nest on the property, and, upon becoming aware of the existence of a wasp nest on the property, must within a reasonable time take reasonable steps to cause the nest to be destroyed., and must comply with any direction to do so if specified by an Authorised Officer.

-40. Driving Livestock within the Municipal District
+42. Driving Livestock within the Municipal District

-- (1) A person may drive livestock along any road in the municipal district for the purpose of moving the livestock from one farm or part of a farm to another provided that the following requirements to minimise the risk to road users are complied with: - (a) The livestock are moved between farming properties only between sunrise and sunset; - (b) There is a person in charge of the livestock at all times who is competent in handling the livestock being moved and who supervises the livestock movement: and - (c) Adequate alerts to motorists, including the presence of an amber flashing light and signs placed behind and ahead of the livestock while they are being moved and which remain in place until the livestock are confined on the destination property. - (2) The signs placed ahead and behind of the livestock must comply with the requirements of the Road Safety Road Rules 2009 and must be removed at completion of the movement between farming properties. - (3) The movement of livestock only occurs on roads permitted under the Roadside Management Plan and must comply with any requirements or additional restrictions in the Policies Manual.
+- (1) A person may drive livestock along any road in the municipal district for the purpose of moving the livestock from one farm or part of a farm to another provided that the following requirements to minimise the risk to road users are complied with: - (a) the livestock are moved between farming properties only between sunrise and sunset: - (b) the proposed route does not impede/impact on any high/medium native vegetation areas identified by Council. - (c) there is a person in charge of the livestock at all times who is competent in handling the livestock being moved and who supervises the livestock movement; and - (d) adequate alerts to motorists, including the presence of an amber flashing light and signs placed behind and ahead of the livestock while they are being moved and which remain in place until the livestock are confined on the destination property. - (2) The signs placed ahead and behind of the livestock must comply with the requirements of the Road Safety Road Rules 2009 and must be covered or removed at completion of the movement between farming properties.

+(3) The movement of livestock only occurs on roads permitted under the Roadside Management Plan and must comply with any requirements or additional restrictions in the policies manual.

-41. Driving Livestock through the Municipal District
+43. Droving Livestock through the Municipal District